Overview

 During the about 30-minute procedure, you lie on your left side.
 Your doctor:

-- Directs the endoscope via your lips and down into the duodenum, stomach, and esophagus.
+- Directs the endoscope via your mouth and down into the esophagus, stomach and duodenum.

 - Increases organ visibility by pumping air via the endoscope and into the duodenum and stomach.